- 2 Weeks

 - 10 Days

-This trip presents you with the mother lode of soul-stirring attractions, including the unspoiled southern coast, higgledy-piggledy mountain villages, Crete’s best beaches, and spirit-lifting culture in Crete’s two most attractive towns, Rethymno and Hania.
+This trip presents you with the mother lode of soul-stirring attractions, including the unspoiled southern coast, higgledy-piggledy mountain villages and some of Crete’s best beaches, as well as spirit-lifting culture and gastro treats in Crete’s two most attractive towns, Rethymno and Hania.

 From Rethymno push on to the southern coast, where the lively beach town of Plakias makes an ideal base for exploring nearby secluded beaches, including palm-studded Preveli Beach, stunningly located at the mouth of a rugged gorge.